 Reflective Essay.
 We are looking for your views on the purposes for writing, beliefs about writing, and how a teacher develops it.
 As you work with student writers, how do you think about both life long learning and short-term goals?
 We will consider your own writing in this application, looking for a sense of your voice and an awareness of the audience who might want to read this essay—teachers and others who would want to know about what you believe about writing and how you go about supporting student growth in writing.

-All portfolios and essays should be submitted by June 15, 2013 by:
+All portfolios and essays should be submitted by June 15, 2014.

 2012 -- Suzanne Lak, John M. Sexton Elementary, St. Petersburg, FL (Reflective Essay)